Dewure High School: Football

 In 2004 Dewure began their reign to become football champions.
-They qualified to the NASH COCA COLA nationals after beating Gokomere in the Provincials.
+They qualified for the NASH COCA COLA nationals after beating Gokomere in the Provincials.
 This marked the beginning of Dewure's reign as champions of Masvingo Province.
-In the following years they have won more than 15 trophies and tournaments including the Teacherz furnishers Trophy [5 times], Mash Nationals 2007, Coca-Cola National trophy 2008-2012-2015, and various local and provincial tournaments.
+In the following years they have won more than 15 trophies and tournaments including the Teacherz furnishers Trophy (5 times), Mash Nationals 2007, Coca-Cola National trophy 2008-2012-2015, and various local and provincial tournaments.
 They had become a menace to their long-time Provincial Rivals Pamushana High School.

 Recruitment

 Form ones should have at most 12 units depending on the year.